-Several initiatives today support the development of payments for e-commerce, including the work of the World Bank on digital connectivity, the development of mobile payment standards by ITU, the work of the Consultative Group to Assist the Poor, and others.
-UNCTAD and the World Bank have partnered to develop the electronic payments component of the national ecommerce strategy for Egypt currently in progress.
-There are major private sector efforts to bring banks into the e-commerce space.
-At the national level, several regulatory initiatives can be noted, such as regulations catered to payment banks in India, Pago Digital in Colombia, the mobile money law in Kenya and the cryptocurrency law in New York, United States of America.
+Several current initiatives are supporting the development of payments for e-commerce, including the World Bank's work on Digital Connectivity, ITU's development of mobile payment standards, work by the Consultative Group on Assisting the Poor (CGAP) and others.
+UNCTAD and the World Bank have partnered to develop the electronic payments component of the national e-commerce strategy for Egypt currently in progress.
+There are important private sector efforts to bring banks into the e-commerce space.
+At the national level, several regulatory initiatives can be noted, such as regulations catered to payment banks in India, Pago Digital in Coloumbia, Kenya's mobile money law, and even the cryptocurrency law in New York.
 Besides a limited amount of training activity, not much is happening with regard to education in this area.